 Some weather conditions like high pressure, which is associated with fine weather (and morning fog) can affect your reception.
 However, interference caused by atmospheric conditions is temporary and should clear once the weather changes, so just wait for it to clear and hopefully the problem will, too.

-Sometimes 4G mobile broadband services can interfere with TV signals in some areas.
-A company called at800 has been established by mobile phone operators to help resolve these reception issues for Freeview users.
+It's possible that mobile broadband services can interfere with TV signals.
+Restore TV, is an independent programme created to help resolve these reception issues for Freeview viewers.

 If mobile upgrades are causing interference, it can usually be resolved by fitting a filter between your aerial cable and TV.
 This filter blocks the mobile signals from interfering with your equipment allowing you to continue watching Freeview as normal.
 These filters are provided for free.